 Fallon spent 10 days in intensive care.
 While he praised his surgeon, who in a six-hour procedure managed to repair his finger, he also made it clear ring avulsion is very difficult to reconstruct.
 Indeed, the majority of people who suffer a ring avulsion end up losing their fingers.

 In Fallon’s case, his doctor was able to remove a vein from the comedian’s foot and reattach it to his finger to restore blood supply.
 Fallon won’t get feeling back in the injured digit for at least eight weeks.

 Fallon’s surgery was deemed a success.
 In fact, a 2008 study from the Journal of Hand Surgery says that new microsurgical techniques have led to a rise in successful finger reattachments and repairs.
 However, the study also noted “amputation is still the best option for most patients”.

 Jimmy Fallon said he has newfound appreciation for his life because of how easy it can be taken away by something as insignificant as this incident.
 He ended the segment thanking the “angels” that had looked after him at the hospital and gave them all a shout out by name, including, of course, his hand surgeon.

-Among those hand surgeons who deal with this type of problem is Dr. Michael Horowitz of the Center for Hand Disorders.
+Among those hand surgeons who deal with this type of problem is Dr Michael Horowitz of the Center for Musculoskeletal Disorders.
 He is one of the hand microsurgery experts who face a number of the 150,000 incidents of amputations and degloving* in the U.S. per year, five percent of which are upper limb injuries.